internetarchive/dweb-mirror/USING.md

 ## Managing crawling

-Crawl control is still under development,
+Crawl control is still under development (as of June 2019),

-There is a page you can access at `/arc/archive.org/details/settings`.
-TODO - this will be a button soon [issue#132](https://github.com/internetarchive/dweb-mirror/issues/132)
+If you click on the "Settings" button, it should bring up a page of settings to control Crawling.

 On here you will see a list of crawls, (currently just one).
 You should get useful information about status, any errors etc.